biohackathon-japan/bh23-glyco/paper/paper.md

 ## Integration of glycan data from GlyCosmos with UniProt

-UniProt has a long running curation effort arround glyco binding sites.
-However, these glycan binding sites do not deep link into glycomics resources such as GlyToucan etc. We demonstrated that glycosmos may be used to enrich UniProt glyco site (glycosylation annotations) by mapping these on the fly taking into consideration the equivalent evidence source in UniProt and Glycosmos.
-In practice this means when the same glycan binding site is annotated in both GlyCosmos and in UniProt information from the same PubMed source they are considereded equivalent.
+UniProt has a long running curation effort around glycosylation (glycan-binding) sites on protein sequences.
+However, these glycan binding sites do not deeply link into glycomics resources such as GlyTouCan, etc. We demonstrated that GlyCosmos may be used to enrich UniProt glycosylation sites (glycosylation annotations) by mapping these on-the-fly taking into consideration the equivalent evidence source in UniProt and GlyCosmos.
+In practice this means when the same glycosylation site is annotated in both GlyCosmos and in UniProt information from the same PubMed source they are considered equivalent.

-This mapping is done on the fly using a single SPARQL query and can be used from either the [UniProt sparql](https://sparlq.uniprot.org) endpoint or the GlyCosmos one.
+This mapping is done on the fly using a single SPARQL query and can be used from either the [UniProt sparql](https://sparlq.uniprot.org) or GlyCosmos endpoint.

 ## Investigation of glycogene variants and phenotypes to integrate with GlyCosmos
 Three resources were evaluated for consideration of the criteria for integrating with the glycogene data in GlyCosmos.
 Namely, being able to input HGNC and NCBI Gene IDs, being able to obtain variants and phenotype data, comprehensiveness and accuracy.